signalfx/signalfx-dotnet-tracing/docs/README.md

 $Env:COR_ENABLE_PROFILING = "1"                                   # Enable the .NET Framework Profiler
 $Env:CORECLR_PROFILER = "{B4C89B0F-9908-4F73-9F59-0D77C5A06874}"  # Select the .NET (Core) Profiler
 $Env:CORECLR_ENABLE_PROFILING = "1"                               # Enable the .NET (Core) Profiler
-# now the auto-instrumentation is configured in this shell session
+# Now the autoinstrumentation is configured in this shell session.
-# you can set additional settings and run your application e.g.
+# You can set additional settings and run your application, for example:
 $Env:SIGNALFX_SERVICE_NAME = "my-service-name"                    # Set the service name
 dotnet run                                                        # Run your application
 ```